 Physical therapy is a major component of the orthopedist’s “conservative” approach to low back pain relief.
 The Caring Medical experience is that the results of PT are often disappointing.
 Disappointing may not be the right word, perhaps dangerous would be better.

-- When these patients went back to the orthopedist and reported lack of success in physical therapy, chiropractic, massage, yoga, etc., the failure of these treatments were used as justification to send that patient to possible unnecessary spinal surgery.
+- When these patients went back to the orthopedist and reported a lack of success in physical therapy, chiropractic, massage, yoga, etc., the failure of these treatments was used as justification to send that patient to possible unnecessary spinal surgery.
 That is the danger of the failure of these treatments.

 These are patients who suffer from pain caused by spinal instability from weakened and damaged spinal ligaments.
-For physical therapy, and as we will see later in this article, yoga and pilates, to work, a person needs strong spinal ligaments.
-Strong spinal ligaments provide resistance the spine and core muscles need to strengthen the core, provide stability, and make physical therapy more successful.
+For physical therapy, and as we will see later in this article, yoga, and pilates, to work, a person needs strong spinal ligaments.
+Strong spinal ligaments provide resistance to the spine and core muscles needed to strengthen the core, provide stability, and make physical therapy more successful.

-An October 2015 paper published in the Journal of Advancement in Medicine by the Department of Physical Therapy, University of Utah, Salt Lake City, wanted to evaluate whether early physical therapy (manipulation and exercise) is more effective than a consultation where the patient were simply given education on rest, activity, and standard care options.(1)
+A paper published in the Journal of Advancement in Medicine (9) by the Department of Physical Therapy, University of Utah, Salt Lake City, wanted to evaluate whether early physical therapy (manipulation and exercise) is more effective than a consultation where the patient was simply given education on rest, activity, and standard care options.

 - Early physical therapy resulted in statistically significant improvement in disability relative to usual care but the magnitude of the difference was modest and did not achieve the minimum difference considered clinically important at the individual patient level.
 (It didn’t help that much).

 - There was no difference between groups in the Oswestry Disability Index score at 1-year follow-up.
-(At one year both patient groups, those who had PT and those who did not reported the same results).
+(At one year both patient groups, those who had PT and those who did not report the same results).

 - Results did favor early physical therapy at 3-month follow-up for outcomes of patient-reported success and overall health and fear-avoidance beliefs for work.
-(That they were getting treatment helped get people back to work, but it may not have been the treatment) as there were no improvements in scores for pain intensity or the Fear‐Avoidance Belief Questionnaire (a scoring system for people fearful of moving) for physical activity outcome at any time point.
+(That they were getting treatment helped get people back to work, but it may not have been the treatment) as there were no improvements in scores for pain intensity or the Fear‐Avoidance Belief Questionnaire (a scoring system for people fearful of moving) for physical activity outcomes at any time point.
 Because there were no changes in scoring, the patients may have gained improvement through the placebo effect.

-The researchers, remember are physical therapists.
-They note: “The potential benefits of early physical therapy should be considered in light of the time and effort required to participate in physical therapy.”
+The researchers, remember are physical therapists, they note: “The potential benefits of early physical therapy should be considered in light of the time and effort required to participate in physical therapy.”

-The researchers were not trying to say physical therapy did not work better than educational guidelines, what they were trying to show was the physical therapy did provide benefits for many patients.
+The researchers were not trying to say physical therapy did not work better than educational guidelines, what they were trying to show was that physical therapy did provide benefits for many patients.
 Patients who were at risk for physical therapy failure should be identified sooner.

-In the screening process of the study, patients with pain radiating into the knee area and clinical findings suggesting nerve root compression (suggesting lumbar radiculopathy, sciatica) were excluded, as well as patients who had a previous spinal surgery.
+In the screening process of the study, patients with pain radiating into the knee area and clinical findings suggesting nerve root compression (suggesting lumbar radiculopathy, sciatica) were excluded, as well as patients who had previous spinal surgery.

 There is much research surrounding low back pain and physical therapy and exercise.
 The above study was singled out because it appeared in one of the most highly regarded medical journals in the world, the Journal of the American Medical Association (JAMA), and an article on this study appeared in the October 14, 2015 edition of the New York Times.
 In that article lead author, Dr. Julie M. Fritz is quoted as saying: “Most treatments that are effective have only modest effects.
 The pattern of low back pain is one of recurrence and remission, and changing that pattern is a real challenge.
 There are no magic answers.”

-What they generally do not tell us is that they went to a doctor and that doctor did an examination on their back and hip area looking for instability caused by spinal ligaments and the accompanying muscle weakness, spasm, and low back pain.
+What they generally do not tell us is that they went to a doctor and that doctor did an examination on their back and hip area looking for instability caused by spinal ligaments and the accompanying muscle weakness, spasms, and low back pain.

 There are two sets of muscles in the body: mobility muscles and postural stabilization muscles.